karansamra/chrome-sidepanel-poc/README.md

-# Guardian Vets Calls Queue Extension PoC
+# Calls Queue Extension PoC

 A Proof of Concept Chrome Extension demonstrating a veterinary calls queue management system with browser notification alerts and side panel integration.